department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/stay-informed-of-their-application-status.md

 ### Page templates available for this pattern

-[Email templates are available in VA Notify](https://notifications.va.gov/information/emails).
-NOTE: You must have a VA Notify account to access these templates.
+* [Email templates are available in VA Notify](https://notifications.va.gov/information/emails).
+[VA.gov email templates](https://notifications.va.gov/services/5bda137e-689e-4532-b3d2-2c81c0324331/templates) are available if you have access to that workspace.
+  * NOTE: You must have a VA Notify account to access these templates.
+* Email templates must be reviewed by a VA Privacy Officer in the appropriate portfolio (VBA or VHA).

 ## Examples in production